-My mixed reaction to the recent release of Gore Verbinski‘s meandering new take on The Lone Ranger led me to go back and view the masked man’s last appearance on film.
+Gore Verbinski‘s meandering take on The Lone Ranger wasn’t the first modern take of the masked man on film.
 Released in 1981 amidst negative backlash for the movie’s producer suing actor Clayton Moore to prevent him from appearing in public as the character he played on television, and the bad press of having a difficult unknown actor whose voice had to be dubbed for The Lone Ranger‘s words to be understood, the film never really stood a chance.

 Here’s the thing about the much despised The Legend of the Lone Ranger – it’s actually not a bad movie.
-And it’s certainly a tighter and more complete origin story than the version currently in theaters.
+And it’s certainly a tighter and more complete origin story than Verbinski’s version.
 Yes it’s cheap (especially compared to the money thrown around in the new version), but it’s far more faithful to the source material (including John Reid meeting Tonto as boys and the real reason John was shipped off East) than this new version.
 It also has the feel of a western rather than just another big budget Hollywood action film accidentally stuck in the Old West.

 After some success taming the high seas, director Gore Verbinski and Johnny Depp reunite for this new interpretation of The Lone Ranger.
 The meandering 149-minute tale is more than a little liberal in its depiction of the Masked Man and his faithful Indian companion.
 Those looking for a classic western may be disappointed as Verbinski’s The Lone Ranger is an action-adventure similar to the Pirates of the Caribbean that just happens to be set in the Old West.